Naltox/telegram-node-bot/README.md

 ## Get started

-First of all you need to create your bot and get Token, you can do it right in telegram, just white to @BotFather.
+First of all you need to create your bot and get Token, you can do it right in telegram, just whrite to @BotFather.

 Now lets write simple bot!